 AUG.
-15 — Police identify the officer who shot Brown as Darren Wilson, a 28-year-old man who had patrolled the St. Louis suburbs for six years.
+15 — Police identify the officer who shot Brown as Darren Wilson, a 28-year-old man who had patrolled the St. Louis suburbs for nearly five years — almost two years in nearby Jennings, Missouri, then just less than three years in Ferguson.
 They also release a video purporting to show Brown robbing a convenience store of almost $50 worth of cigars shortly before he was killed.
 The video draws anger from protesters.
 After nightfall, officers and the crowds clash again.
 Some people in the crowd storm into the same convenience store that Brown was accused of robbing and loot it.

 AUG.
 16 — Missouri Gov. Jay Nixon declares a state of emergency and imposes a curfew in Ferguson.
 The first night of the curfew ends with tear gas and seven arrests, after police in riot gear use armored vehicles to disperse defiant protesters who refused to leave.

 AUG.
 17— Attorney General Eric Holder orders a federal medical examiner to perform another autopsy on Brown.
 The Justice Department cites the "extraordinary circumstances" surrounding the death and a request by Brown's family members.
 Police use tear gas to clear the street that has been the scene of most protests three hours ahead of the curfew after reports of gunfire, looting and people hurling Molotov cocktails.